About this Event

 In 1971, nine Black activists from Notting Hill were tried at the Old Bailey.
 They were accused of inciting a riot after police raided the Mangrove restaurant on All Saints Road for the ninth time.
 All nine were acquitted – and the judge was forced to acknowledge racial prejudice in the Metropolitan Police for the first time.

 Jamila Bolton-Gordon is the daughter of one of the Nine.
-She grew up with this history in their bones.
-This is her evening to share what it was like – the personal stories behind one of the most important moments in Black British civil rights history.
+She grew up with this history in her bones, and she will share what it was like – the personal stories behind one of the most important moments in Black British civil rights history.

 An evening of testimony, conversation and living history.